You may be eligible to apply for one of the following three pathways depending on your situation.

 After this visa is granted the visa holder has up to nine months to get married – they can get married in Australia or overseas.

-Once married, the visa holder can then apply for a Partner Visa (Subclass 820 & 801) onshore at a reduced visa application charge.
+Once married, the visa holder must then then apply for a Partner Visa (subclasses 820 & 801) within nine months of arriving in Australia at a reduced visa application charge.